Distributed Dual Subgradient Methods with Averaging and Applications to Grid Optimization: The dual subgradient method with averaging

 The constant $D_f\geq 0$ is finite, owing to the compact nature of $\Xset$.
 Then, \eqref{eq:result} implies

 This suggests a worst-case $\Ocal(T^{-1/4})$ decay in constraint violation--an estimate that is overly conservative as our numerical estimates will reveal.
-We remark that better finite-time guarantees for vanilla dual subgradient methods are known, e.g., in \cite{NedicO2009_PD, Nedic2009}, that with a constant step-size of $\eta_0/\sqrt{T}$ yield an $\Ocal(1/\sqrt{T})$ convergence of the ergodic mean of the primal iterates.
-Also, with non-summable and square-summable decaying step-sizes, it can be established that classic dual subgradient methods converge to a \emph{single} dual optimizer (not just to the optimal set), even in distributed settings, e.g., see \cite{gustavsson2015primal}.
-Such guarantees are still missing for the proposed algorithm to the best of our knowledge.
+Better guarantees for vanilla DDSG methods are known, e.g., in \cite{NedicO2009_PD, Nedic2009}.
+A constant step-size of $\eta_0/\sqrt{T}$ yields an $\Ocal(1/\sqrt{T})$ convergence of the ergodic mean of the primal iterates.